darpanchelani/darpanchelani/README.md

 ## About Me

-I’m a Software Engineer with experience in full-stack development, mobile app development, data analysis, and system design.
-I focus on building practical, maintainable, and user-focused software solutions.
+I’m a Software Engineer with experience in full-stack development, mobile app development, data analysis and system design.
+I focus on building practical, maintainable and user focused software solutions.

-- Web application development with MERN Stack, Next.js, and GraphQL
+- Web application development with MERN Stack, Next.js and GraphQL
 - Mobile app development with Flutter and Dart
-- Backend development with REST APIs, authentication, file handling, and microservice architecture
+- Backend development with REST APIs, authentication, file handling and microservice architecture
-- Database experience with MongoDB, MySQL, PostgreSQL, Firebase, and DB2
+- Database experience with MongoDB, MySQL, PostgreSQL, Firebase and DB2
-- Familiar with Docker, Jenkins, deployment workflows, and CI/CD pipelines
+- Familiar with Docker, Jenkins, deployment workflows and CI/CD pipelines
-- Strong understanding of SQA, software lifecycle, and project management
+- Strong understanding of SQA, software lifecycle and project management
 - Google-certified Data Analyst with experience in visualization and insights
-- Currently exploring AI-powered applications and machine learning integration
+- Currently exploring AI powered applications and machine learning integration

 ---